 For more information check the Law Society of Ireland website

 After completing an approved law degree apply to the Honourable Society of King’s Inns and sit an entrance exam for a one year Barrister-at –Law Professional Vocational Degree course.
 The course normally runs from October to June.
 If you pass this you are ‘called to the Bar’.
 You must pass a specific exam in the Irish Language.
 Following this a year is spent working unpaid with a Master as a pupil know as ‘devilling’.
 Many train with a second Master for another year if they want to work outside the Dublin circuit.
-More information can be found on The Honourable Society of King’s Inns and Bar of Ireland Law Library website.
+More details including scholarship information can be found on The Honourable Society of King’s Inns and Bar of Ireland Law Library website.